 The following are the types of web layers you can publish to, add to, or create in ArcGIS Online as an item:

-• Feature layer Feature layer—A feature layer is a grouping of similar geographic features—for example, buildings, parcels, cities, roads, and earthquake epicenters.
+- Feature layer —A feature layer is a grouping of similar geographic features—for example, buildings, parcels, cities, roads, and earthquake epicenters.
 Features can be points, lines, or polygons (areas).
 Feature layers are most appropriate for visualizing data on top of basemaps.
 You can set properties for feature layers—such as style, transparency, visible range, refresh interval, and labels—that control how the layer appears in the map.
 Using a feature layer, you can view, edit, analyze, and run queries against features and their attributes.
 The contents of some feature layers can be downloaded.
 Track layers are a type of feature layer.
-Streaming features Streaming features can be the source of feature layers.
+Streaming features can be the source of feature layers.
 Feature collections are another type of feature layer.

-• Table Table—A collection of rows and columns in which each row, or record, represents a single entity or occurrence—such as a customer or bank withdrawal—and each column, or field, describes a particular attribute of the entity, such as name or date.
+- Table —A collection of rows and columns in which each row, or record, represents a single entity or occurrence—such as a customer or bank withdrawal—and each column, or field, describes a particular attribute of the entity, such as name or date.
 Tables can include location information—such as addresses—but it is not necessary.
 For example, a table may include a simple list of names and salaries.
 Tables are not drawn on the map even if they include location information.

 Tip: